Skip to main content

 9 mentions Positive Neutral Negative

-• “The only good thing about the game is the Argonauts - Atlanta is hot, Achilles is funny, and Pan can share interesting lore about Greek mythology.”
+• “The only good thing about the game is the Argonauts - Atlanta is hot, Achilles is funny, and Pan can share you interesting lore about Greek mythology.”

 • “When entering Krytha, Pan was a fixed member, and I chose Achilles as the second one, hoping for some funny remarks, which he delivered.”

-• “The execution moves you use are fun to watch, and seeing Hercules rip a guy in half is pretty funny.”
+• “The execution moves you use are fun to watch and seeing Hercules rip a guy in half is pretty funny.”

 • character development